pone-software/strawb_package/docs/LRZ_Readme.md

 ### Access a VM via SSH

 The access to a VM is restricted to ssh with key pair only.
 First create a new key pair.
 If you don't know how, search the internet for it.
 In the following the key
-To add a key, someone with access to the VM has to add your public part (.pub) of the ssh key to the file `~/.ssh/authorized_keys`.
+To add a key, someone with access to the VM has to add your public part (.pub) of the ssh key to the file `~/.ssh/authorized_keys` on the VM.
 Afterwards you can log in with
 ```bash
 ssh -i <your_key.key> <user_name>@<ip-address>
 ```